-For any business to business transaction whereby the goods are in the UK at the point of sale, the online marketplace liability is not applicable.
+For any business to business (B2B) transaction whereby the goods are in the UK at the point of sale, the online marketplace liability is not applicable.
+Learn more »

-Putting goods into customs warehouses can be done now and after Brexit, it would be the same rule.
+Putting goods into customs warehouses can be done, it would be the same rule.

 You can place your goods in a customs warehouse as a depositor without any authorisation.
 The forwarding agent will prepare the necessary documents in order to put the goods in the warehouse without paying the duty or VAT.
 If they are re-exported the VAT and duty is also not paid.

-You can process your goods inside the warehouse, but only certain type of processing is allowed what it is known as “usual forms of handling”.
+You can process your goods inside the warehouse, but only a certain type of processing is allowed, what is known as “usual forms of handling”.
 Handling, labelling, repackaging and bundling is allow inside the warehouse.

 Does the Low Value Consignment Relief Programme still exist whereby I can bring goods under the value of £15 into the UK without worrying about VAT or duties?

-- HMRC will be moving the point at which VAT is collected from the point of importation to the point of sale.
-This will mean that UK supply VAT, rather than import VAT, will be due on these consignments.
+The point at which VAT is collected from the point of importation to the point of sale.
+This means that UK supply VAT, rather than import VAT, will be due on these consignments.

-- Online marketplaces such as Amazon and eBay where they are involved in facilitating the sale, will be responsible for collecting and accounting for the VAT.
+Online marketplaces such as Amazon and eBay where they are involved in facilitating the sale, are responsible for collecting and accounting for the VAT.

-- For goods sent from overseas and sold directly to UK consumers (not via any online marketplace), the overseas seller will be required to register and account for the VAT to HMRC.
+For goods sent from overseas and sold directly to UK consumers (not on a marketplace), the overseas seller is required to register and account for the VAT to HMRC.

-- HMRC is abolishing the Low Value Consignment Relief programme which stopped the need for an importer to pay import VAT on good imported into the UK with a value of £15 or less.
+HMRC has abolished the Low Value Consignment Relief programme which stopped the need for an importer to pay import VAT on imported goods with a value of £15 or less.

-- HMRC have stated, however, where the business customer is VAT registered in the UK and provides its valid VAT registration number to the seller, the VAT will be accounted for by the customer by means of a reverse charge.
+HMRC have stated, however, where the business customer is VAT registered in the UK and provides its valid VAT registration number to the seller, the VAT should be accounted for by the customer by means of a reverse charge.

 What’s the VAT treatment for consignments of £135 and above?
-What regulations will apply?
+What regulations apply?

-For those consignments with values of over £135, there are some other changes coming into effect from 1st January 2021.
-Businesses will be able to use postponed VAT accounting to account for import VAT on their VAT return for goods imported from anywhere in the world.
+For those consignments with values of over £135, there are some other changes that have come into effect from 1st January 2021.
+Businesses are able to use postponed VAT accounting to account for import VAT on their VAT return for goods imported from anywhere in the world.

-This means the business will be able to declare and recover import VAT on the same VAT return, rather than having to pay it upfront and recover it later, subject to normal VAT recovery rules.
+This means the business is able to declare and recover import VAT on the same VAT return, rather than having to pay it upfront and recover it later, subject to normal VAT recovery rules.